donatoaz/overthewire-natas/README.md

 if the `$char` at `$index` of `password` matches, there will be a delay, if not, it will return fast.

-But, the longer delay on non matches makes it slow to linearly break the pass via bruteforce here.
+But, the delay on the requests makes it slow to linearly break the pass via bruteforce here.
 So let's attempt a binary search style bruteforce.
 First we'll have to learn how mysql deals with string comparisons.

 ```sql
 STRCMP(expr1,expr2)